 Color Change Is More Obvious in Outdoor Ragdolls Than Strictly Indoor Raggies

 Outdoor cats are exposed to fluctuating temperatures of the natural environment, whereas indoor cats live in an environment with controlled temperature (the thermostat makes a difference).
 Moreover, the temp inside a house is close to constant, while the temp outside presents more acute fluctuations.
 This means that outdoor Ragdolls will suffer much more notable changes in body temperature, and, therefore, in coat color, than indoor cats will.

 Indoor Cats Change Color More in the Hot Season than in the Cold Season

-This is another consequence of the change in the cat's environment temp.
-People are much more likely to keep their houses warmed up all day long during the cold season than they are to keep their homes cooled down during summer.
+This is another consequence of the change in the cat’s environment temp.
+People are much more likely to keep their houses warmed up all day during the cold season than to keep their homes cooled down during summer.
 Why?
 Because people react much better to warmer temperatures than lower ones.
 During summer, people will most likely not set a very low temp in their homes when they are away at work.
-Since heat is not usually perceived as a threat to cats (except for extreme temperatures, of course), indoor cats are much more likely to be warmer inside the house the hot season than they are to be cold inside the house during winter because the cold is perceived as being dangerous, for cats included.
+Since heat is not usually perceived as a threat to cats (except for extreme temperatures, of course), indoor cats are much more likely to be warmer inside the house during the hot season than they are to be cold inside the house during winter because the cold is perceived as being dangerous, for cats included.
 The bottom line is that indoor cats are exposed much more to the outside temperatures during the warmer seasons, which causes their coats to get lighter in color than they are during winter.
 We could even say that indoor cats are more likely to become lighter in color than they are to darken their coats.